0xCAFEDECAF/VanLiveConnect/README.md

 >  * Don't remove or unsolder the infra-red receiver (PCB) from the original MFD type C display.
 The original
      MFD needs that to receive the commands you send to it, in order to generate the correct VAN bus packets.
 >  * The infra-red receiver is not needed to switch screens.
 If you turn on the head unit (radio, CD player, ...)
      the screen will automatically switch to it.
-You can also switch screens on your smart phone or tablet simply by tapping the center of the screen.
-The smart phone or tablet will cycle only through the applicable screens, i.e., if the head unit is not powered on, the head unit screen will be skipped.
+You can also switch screens on your smartphone or tablet simply by tapping the center of the screen.
+The smartphone or tablet will cycle only through the applicable screens, i.e., if the head unit is not powered on, the head unit screen will be skipped.

 ## 🚀 Building the Project<a name = "building"></a>